Parents outraged after flyers suggest arming teacher in Santa Fe ISD

 The board president told Eyewitness News that the program that involves arming teachers would be something the safety and security committee would discuss.

-Those approvals does not include a $20,000 donation from community members for district police to go towards new rifles, ammunition and an advanced rifle course.
+Those approvals do not include a $20,000 donation from community members for district police to go towards new rifles, ammunition and an advanced rifle course.

 Santa Fe students will return to school on August 20.